Commutativity in the Algorithmic Lovasz Local Lemma: Introduction

 Achlioptas and Iliopoulos discuss flaw selection rules in~\cite[Section 4.3]{Achlioptas}, and remark that they do not see how to accommodate arbitrary rules in their framework.
 It is known, however, that in special cases flexible rules can be used even beyond the variable model.
 Namely, through a lengthy and a complicated analysis Harris and Srinivasan~\cite{Harris:permutations} managed to show the correctness of a resampling algorithm for permutations, and did not make assumptions on the flaw selection rule in their proof.
 They also proved a better bound for the parallel version of the algorithm.

 This paper aims to understand which properties of the problem enable flexibility and parallelism.
 Our contributions are as follows. \begin{itemize} \itemsep{0pt} \item We formulate a new condition that we call ``commutativity'', and prove that it is sufficient for flexibility. \item We prove that it gives a better bound on the number of rounds of the parallel version of the algorithm.
 In particular, we show how to use commutativity for handling ``partial execution logs'' instead of ``full execution logs'' (which is required for analyzing the parallel version). \item We show that existing resampling oracles for permutations~\cite{Harris:permutations} and perfect matchings in complete graphs~\cite{HarveyVondrak15} are commutative.
 (In fact, we treat both cases in a single framework).
-Thus, we provide a simpler proof of the result in~\cite{Harris:permutations} and generalize it to other settings, in particular to perfect matchings in certain graphs (for which existing algorithms require specific rules). \item We generalize the condition in~\cite{Achlioptas:new} for the algorithmic LLL to work (in the case of symmetric potential causality graphs).
-The new condition unifies special cases that were treated separately in~\cite{Achlioptas:new}. \end{itemize} To our knowledge, our commutativity condition captures all previously known cases when the flaw selection rules was allowed to be arbitrary.
+Thus, we provide a simpler proof of the result in~\cite{Harris:permutations} and generalize it to other settings, in particular to perfect matchings in certain graphs (for which existing algorithms require specific rules). \end{itemize} To our knowledge, our commutativity condition captures all previously known cases when the flaw selection rules was allowed to be arbitrary.

-\myparagraph{Other related work} Applications that involve non-Cartesian spaces $\Omega$ (such as permutations, matchings and spanning trees) have often been tackled via the {\em Lopsided LLL}~\cite{ErdosSpencer:LLLL}; we refer to~\cite{Lu:13,Mohr:PhD} for a comprehensive survey. \ignore{ The first algorithmic version of LLL for non-Cartesian spaces was due to Harris and Srinivasan~\cite{Harris:permutations}, who considered the space of permutations.
-A more abstract framework has been introduced by Achlioptas and Iliopoulos~\cite{Achlioptas,HarveyVondrak15}; they considered uniform resampling oracles that are {\em atomic}.
-Harvey and Vondr\'ak~\cite{HarveyVondrak15} proposed {\em regenerating} resampling oracles.
-Very recently, Achlioptas and Iliopoulos~\cite{Achlioptas:new} combined the settings of~\cite{Achlioptas,HarveyVondrak15} in a single framework.
-For the purposes of this work it is important to say that all abstract versions of algorithmic LLL for non-Carstesian spaces~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new} require specific flaw selection rules. } On the level of techniques there is some connection between this paper and a recent work by Knuth~\cite{Knuth}; we discuss this in Section~\ref{sec:results}.
+\myparagraph{Other related work} Applications that involve non-Cartesian spaces $\Omega$ (such as permutations, matchings and spanning trees) have often been tackled via the {\em Lopsided LLL}~\cite{ErdosSpencer:LLLL}; we refer to~\cite{Lu:13,Mohr:PhD} for a comprehensive survey.
+On the level of techniques there is some connection between this paper and a recent work by Knuth~\cite{Knuth}; we discuss this in Section~\ref{sec:results}.